A New Maximal Subgroup of $E_8$ in Characteristic $3$: Consequences

-\begin{proof} By \cite[Corollary~2]{liebeckseitz2004}, $F_4$ has four conjugacy classes of maximal connected subgroups in characteristic $3$, which are indeed of types $B_4$, $A_1C_3$, $A_1G_2$ and $A_2A_2$.
+\begin{proof} By \cite[Corollary~2]{liebeckseitz2004}, $F_4$ has four conjugacy classes of reductive maximal connected subgroups in characteristic $3$, which are indeed of types $B_4$, $A_1C_3$, $A_1G_2$ and $A_2A_2$.
 The first two maximal subgroups are centralizers of involutions.
-It follows from the action of $F_4$ on the Lie algebra of $E_8$ that the centralizer in $E_8$ of both of these involutions is $D_8$.
+It follows from the action of $F_4$ on $\text{Lie}(G)$ that the centralizer in $\mb G$ of both of these involutions is $D_8$.
 Thus $B_4$ and $A_1C_3$ are contained in a maximal subgroup of type $D_8$.
-By \cite[Table~8.1]{liebeckseitz1996}, there are only three $E_8$-conjugacy classes of $B_4$ subgroups in $D_8$.
-Calculating the composition factors of the action of $B_4 < F_4$ on the Lie algebra of $E_8$ yields that it is indeed conjugate to $\mb M_1$, which is $\mb G$-irreducible by \cite[Theorem~1]{thomas2017un}.
-Calculating the composition factors of $A_1C_3 < F_4$ on the Lie algebra of $E_8$, we find that it has no trivial composition factors.
+By \cite[Table~8.1]{liebeckseitz1996}, there are only three $\mb G$-conjugacy classes of $B_4$ subgroups in $D_8$.
+Calculating the composition factors of the action of $B_4 < F_4$ on $\text{Lie}(G)$ yields that the $B_4$ subgroup of $F_4$ is indeed conjugate to $\mb M_1$, which is $\mb G$-irreducible by \cite[Theorem~1]{thomas2017un}.
+Calculating the composition factors of $A_1C_3 < F_4$ on $\text{Lie}(G)$, we find that it has no trivial composition factors.
 Therefore it must be $\mb G$-irreducible (by \cite[Corollary~3.8]{thomas2017un}) and we may use the classification of irreducible subgroups determined in \cite{thomas2017un}.
-In particular, the composition factors on the Lie algebra of $E_8$ are enough to determine conjugacy and it follows that $A_1 C_3$ is conjugate to $\mb M_2$, as required.
+In particular, the composition factors on the Lie algebra of $\mb G$ are enough to determine conjugacy and it follows that $A_1 C_3$ is conjugate to $\mb M_2$, as required.

-Another calculation shows that $A_1G_2 < F_4$ has no trivial composition factors on the Lie algebra of $E_8$.
-We can therefore use the same method as the previous case to deduce that it is conjugate to $\mb M_3$.
+Another calculation shows that $A_1G_2 < F_4$ has no trivial composition factors on the Lie algebra of $\mb G$.
+We can therefore use the same method as in the previous case to deduce that it is conjugate to $\mb M_3$.